gibbonsja/Meanderings/nial/concise.md

     y := 1 2 3 !sin 4 5 6

-then use the array functions to manipulate this data
+then use the array functions for element selection, *pick* and *choose*, to manipulate this data

     (3 pick y) apply (0 1 2 4 5 6 choose y)